bautrey37/BookLibrary/backend/README.md

 -   ### `POST /api/book`

     Add a new book entry to the library.
 Will automatically create a book item to correspond.
 If book entry aleady exists, just create new book item.

--   ### `DELETE /api/book`

-    Deletes Book Entry and all associated Book Items.
-API should be protected.

 -   ### `GET /api/book/:id`

     Retrieve a single book entry by ID.

+-   ### `PATCH /api/book/:id`

+    Update information on Book Entry.
+API should be protected.

+-   ### `DELETE /api/book/:id`

+    Deletes Book Entry by ID and all associated Book Items.
+API should be protected.

+## Book Item

 -   ### `GET /api/book/item/:id`